netbox-community/netbox/docs/development/getting-started.md

 cd .git/hooks/
 ln -s ../../scripts/git-hooks/pre-commit
 ```
-For the pre-commit hooks to work, you will also need to install the pycodestyle package for the pre-commit hooks to work:
+For the pre-commit hooks to work, you will also need to install the pycodestyle package:

 ```no-highlight
 python -m pip install pycodestyle